Energy Efficiency – Every Little Bit Helps

 There are a number of ways to reduce your energy usage – and energy costs – but one of the most effective is making sure your home is properly insulated.
 That one, easy step can help save you up to 20 percent on heating and cooling energy related bills per year.
 If your home was built before 1990, it probably needs more insulation.

 Owens Corning – which has been a valued partner in the Pickens Plan – has useful information on how to make sure your home is properly insulated, including a tool on its website which will allow you see how much you can save.
-You can try it out for yourself by visiting the Home Insulation Savings Calculator.

 Whether you live in the northern section of the United States where heating for winter is a major expense, or you live in the South where the need to conserve cooled air is a year-round issue, this is a good time to go up to your attic and see if your insulation meets today’s recommendations.
 A good rule of thumb – if you can see the wood beams (joists) in your attic, you definitely don’t have enough insulation.